• Share this on:

 Typical channels that supply fresh fruit and vegetables on the Dutch market include grower cooperatives, international traders, service providers, wholesalers and processors such as cutters.
 Import, re-export, wholesale activities and added services often overlap.

-Figure 4: The Dutch market channels for fresh fruit and vegetables
+Figure 6: Dutch market channels for fresh fruit and vegetables

 Producer cooperatives

-Producer cooperatives have an important role in the supply of fresh fruit and vegetables.
-These cooperatives are well organised and throughout the season they leave little room for foreign suppliers.
-Dutch growers are very capable of producing a range of fruit and vegetables, including peppers, tomatoes, eggplants, cucumbers, onions, potatoes, apples, pears, strawberries and other soft fruit.
-Greenhouses can extend the production into colder months.
+Producer cooperatives play an important role in the supply of fresh fruit and vegetables.
+These cooperatives are well organised and leave little room for foreign suppliers throughout the season.
+Dutch growers are capable of producing a range of fruit and vegetables, including peppers, tomatoes, eggplants, cucumbers, onions, potatoes, apples, pears, strawberries and other soft fruit.
+Greenhouses can extend production into colder months.

-Among the grower cooperatives are the Greenery (Coforta), Growers United, Harvest House, OXIN Growers, ZON Fruit and Vegetables, and FruitMasters.
-These cooperatives may be your competitor during the local season, but their commercial extensions will also purchase off-season to fulfil the need of retailers.
+Grower cooperatives include The Greenery (Coforta), Growers United, Harvest House, OXIN Growers, ZON Fruit and Vegetables and FruitMasters.
+These cooperatives may be your competitors during the local season, but their commercial extensions will also purchase off-season to fulfil retailers' needs.

 Importers and traders

-Importers and traders in the Netherlands are specialised in organising the supply chain of fresh produce, not only for the Dutch market, but also for the distribution to other European countries.
-They manage the sourcing, perform quality checks and match the supply with the demand.
-They do this not only for the Dutch market, but usually also work internationally.
+Importers and traders in the Netherlands specialise in organising the supply chain of fresh produce, not only for the Dutch market, but also for distribution to other European countries.
+They manage sourcing, perform quality checks and match supply with demand.
+They often also work internationally.

-You can find a wide range of different types of traders and importers.
-The Netherlands is home to several large import companies, such as Hagé International (part of the Greenery), Bakker Barendrecht (supplier to Albert Heijn), Nature’s Pride (market leader in avocados and mangoes), Levarht and Roveg.
+You can find a wide range of traders and importers.
+The Netherlands is home to several large import companies, such as Hagé International (part of The Greenery), Bakker Barendrecht (supplier to Albert Heijn), Nature’s Pride (market leader in avocados and mangoes), Staay Food Group and Roveg

-International companies also have a strong presence in the Netherlands, such as Greenyard, TotalProduce (now part of Dole) with several sub-branches such as Haluco and Frankort & Koning.
+International companies such as Greenyard and TotalProduce (now part of Dole) also have a strong presence in the Netherlands.
+Sub-branches include Haluco and Frankort & Koning.

-Importers can have different specialisations.
-For example, the company Van Oers United is mainly focused on the import of vegetables, Olympic Fruit specialises in grapes and citrus fruit and Chiquita is a leading importer of bananas.
-In the specialised channel there are also importers of exotic fruit and vegetables such as BUD Holland, ethnic produce such as Belimpex, and organic products, for example Eosta or OTC Organic.
+Importers may have different specialisations.
+For example, Primeale United (formerly known as Van Oers United) is mainly focused on the import of vegetables, Olympic Fruit specialises in grapes and citrus fruit and Chiquita is a leading importer of bananas.
+There are also importers of exotic fruit and vegetables (such as BUD Holland), ethnic produce (such as Belimpex) and organic products (such as Eosta and OTC Organic).

 Service providers